-If you’re religiously minded you can add symbols pertaining to your spirituality, but secular alters are perfectly possible too – really all you need in terms of personal beliefs is a willingness to pursue meaning, to be authentic and free yourself from cynicism.
+If you’re religiously minded you can add symbols pertaining to your spirituality, but secular altars are perfectly possible too – really all you need in terms of personal beliefs is a willingness to pursue meaning, to be authentic and free yourself from cynicism.

-Pinterest is a gold mine for inspiration on creating an empowering birth space, but I’ve created a Birth Space/Alter Ideas board myself to help get you started.
+Pinterest is a gold mine for inspiration on creating an empowering birth space, but I’ve created a Birth Space/Altar Ideas board myself to help get you started.
 I would say that one essential aspect of any empowering birth space is printed affirmations, and I’ve created 10 free printable affirmations for you to download.
 Just sign up below and start getting creative with them!

 If this post does inspire you to set up an empowering birth space, I’d love it if you’d take a photo and tag me on Instagram @ecofemininstmama, or drop me an email if you’d prefer.
-I’d really like to create a post filled with all the inspiring birth alters created during this crazy time, so please do get in touch!
+I’d really like to create a post filled with all the inspiring birth altars created during this crazy time, so please do get in touch!